cosmoimd/feature-selection-gates/README.md

 ## Citation:

-If you find our work useful for your research, please consider citing the paper:
+Please cite both the accepted version and the preprint version if you use this code, its methods, ideas, or any part of them.
 ~~~~
++ Accepted Publication:

+@inproceedings{roffo2024FSG,
+   title={Feature Selection Gates with Gradient Routing for Endoscopic Image Computing},
+   author={Giorgio Roffo and Carlo Biffi and Pietro Salvagnini and Andrea Cherubini},
+   booktitle={MICCAI 2024, the 27th International Conference on Medical Image Computing and Computer Assisted Intervention, Marrakech, Morocco, October 2024.},
+   year={2024}
+   organization={Springer}
+}

-Preprint version:
++ Preprint version:

 @misc{roffo2024hardattention,
    title={Hard-Attention Gates with Gradient Routing for Endoscopic Image Computing},
    author={Giorgio Roffo and Carlo Biffi and Pietro Salvagnini and Andrea Cherubini},
    year={2024},
    eprint={2407.04400},
    archivePrefix={arXiv},
    primaryClass={eess.IV}
 }
 ~~~~